Andrew Heiskell

 Andrew Heiskell (September 13, 1915 – July 6, 2003) was chairman and CEO of Time Inc. (1960–1980), and also known for his philanthropy, for organizations including the New York Public Library.
-He was President of the Inter American Press Association (1961–1962) and president of the Harvard University Board of Overseers.
+He was president of the Inter American Press Association (1961–1962) and president of the Harvard University board of overseers.

 Biography

 Heiskell was born in Naples, the second child of American parents, Ann Moore Hubbard and Morgan Ott Heiskell.
 His father was an artist and photographer whose work appeared in National Geographic.
 His parents had married in Wheeling, West Virginia and then moved to Capri, where they became part of a bohemian set, including the writer Compton Mackenzie, with whom his mother was rumored to have had an affair.
-After his parents split up, and he spent his childhood abroad with his mother and sister.
+After his parents split up, he spent his childhood abroad with his mother and sister.

 In 1946, aged just 30, he was named publisher of Life; in 1972, as chairman and CEO of Time, Inc., he had to close it down.
 In 1974 he created People, which rapidly became a great asset.

-The Institute of International Education's Andrew Heiskell Award is named for him.
+The Institute of International Education's Andrew Heiskell Award is named for him, as it the Andrew Heiskell Braille and Talking Book Library branch of NYPL.
 Heiskell donated funds to pay for the Arts Director position at the American Academy in Rome.

 One of his major achievements as a civic leader was the revitalization of New York's Bryant Park, which he undertook after time as chair of the New York Public Library.
-He also served for ten years as an overseer of Harvard University, after attending Harvard Business School without ever earning an undergraduate degree.
+He was for ten years an overseer of Harvard University, after attending Harvard Business School without ever earning an undergraduate degree.